Honeywell TH9320WF Touchscreen Thermostat

 Initial setup

-Upon initial power up, or after being reset to factory defaults, the initial thermostat options (language, location, and system type) must be set to define the heating/cooling system.
+After completing the Honeywell TH9320WF thermostat installation, upon initial power-up or after being reset to factory defaults, the initial thermostat options (language, location, and system type) must be set to define the heating/cooling system.
 Other options can be customized later.
 Follow the prompts on the screen to select appropriate options.

 - Touch the language you want the thermostat to display, then touch Next.